-Conference Charter for A.A.
+Chapter Twelve - Conference Charter for A.A.
 South Africa

-Purpose: The South African General Service Conference of Alcoholics Anonymous is a guardian of world services and of the Twelve Steps and Twelve Traditions of Alcoholics Anonymous.
-The Conference shall be a service body only, never a government for Alcoholics Anonymous.

-Composition: The Conference shall be composed of Area Delegates, entitled to Conference representation as elsewhere defined, the Trustees of the South African General Service Board, the staff members of the General Service Office, the Conference Secretary and the Directors of the Board's related corporate bodies.
+- 1. Purpose: The South African General Service Conference of Alcoholics Anonymous is the guardian of world services and of the Twelve Steps and Twelve Traditions of Alcoholics Anonymous.
+The Conference shall be a service body only, never a government for Alcoholics Anonymous. - 2.
+Composition: The Conference shall be composed of Area Delegates, the Trustees of the South African General Service Board, and the staff members of the General Service Office.